Overview on APEDA Registration

 A person shall be punishable with a fine extending upto Rupees Five Lakhs.
 Additionally, the authorization granted to the Accredited Certification Body may be discontinued and it may be disqualified from re-applying for accreditation for a period of 1 year.

-If False information or documents have been provided by an applicant body looking for accreditation.
+If False information or necessary papers have been provided by an applicant body looking for accreditation.

 The application shall be rejected.